Q. Does the Museum accept donations of items ? How can I donate my item?

 Q. We are travelling through on a tour bus, can we stop and visit the museum?

 A. Yes!
 There is easily accessible parking for buses and lots of space for guests to visit.
-Please keep in mind during COVID-19 policies, the building is limited to 20 guests inside at a time.
+Please keep in mind during COVID-19 Policies, we may have reduced building occupancy limits.
+Please phone 250.392.7404 prior to your visit to confirm occupancy limits.

 Q. What is there to do in Williams Lake?